 - Not doing enough: Your body adapts to certain stimuli.
 First, it will improve performance in order to catch up to the stimulus, which in our case is the training itself.
 But once your body is adapted, it doesn’t need to progress any further and it will stop.
 So, the first and most obvious reason why you plateau is lack of training intensity and/or volume.

 - Doing too much: Now we learned that not doing enough causes plateaus, but too much of a good thing can always be bad too.
-If your training intensity and volume is too high, your body will struggle to recover from it.
+If your training intensity and volume are too high, your body will struggle to recover.
 Gains in strength, endurance and muscle size are not happening while you’re training.
-Your body needs to recover in order to build structures which help it adapt to the the stimulus.
+Your body needs to recover in order to build structures which help it adapt to the stimulus.
 Not giving your body enough rest can lead to plateaus or even performance decreases.
 If this is the case, you may feel fatigued and tired.
 To correct this, either improve your recovery or decrease your training volume and intensity.

 - Poor Nutrition: A car can’t run without gas and humans can’t function without food to fuel their activities.
 So eating too little can decrease your training performance as well as your recovery.
 You might know that already, but think of it this way: even if your gas tank is full, your car still can not drive without oil to keep the system running smoothly.
 Eating enough calories will provide you with the necessary fuel, but if you’re lacking micronutrients your body will not perform at its maximum potential.
 Vitamins and minerals are key to keeping your system running.

 - Lack of Motivation: This is somewhat part of not doing enough.
-If you’re not in the mood of working out or you don’t feel motivated, your intensity will not be as high as it could be or you might even skip some sessions.
+If you’re not in the mood to work out or you don’t feel motivated, your intensity will not be as high as it could be and you might even skip some sessions.
 Fixing your mood and finding new motivations can help you to get active again.
-Lighten your mood, remind yourself why you started exercising, and set goals that you want to achieve in a given time period.
+Lighten your mood, remind yourself why you started exercising and set goals that you want to achieve in a given time period.

 Eating enough calories will provide you with the necessary fuel, but if you’re lacking micronutrients your body will not perform at its maximum potential